sRlinux/ESPTemp/README.md

 # ESPTemp
-DYI wireless LAN thermometer especially for monitoring application
+DYI wireless LAN thermometer for homeautomation

 ## What you need:
 ### Hardware